Échale Salsita in G#

 Voice Leading

-The bass line moves through G# to D# (descending perfect fourth), D# to F (ascending whole step).
-The mix of stepwise and leap motion balances smoothness with harmonic drive.
-When the progression loops, the bass returns from F to G# by minor third.
+The bass line moves through G# to D# (descending perfect fourth), D# to F (ascending whole step), F to G# (ascending minor third).
+The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
+When the progression loops, the bass returns from G# to G# by unison.

 Scales for Improvisation